stradivari96/stradivari96.github.io/_posts/2022-09-06-microservices.md

 A valid default choice, doesn't mean legacy.

-- Single-process monoliths: most common, single process that talks to a database (monolIthic Django, Rails, etc).
+- Single-process monoliths: most common, single process that talks to a database (monolithic Django, Rails, etc).
 - Modular monoliths: single process with separate modules that can be worked on independently ([shopify](https://www.youtube.com/watch?v=ISYKx8sa53g)).
 - Distributed monolith: multiple services that must be deployed together (disadvages of distributed systems and single-process monoliths, not enough focus on information hiding and cohesion of business functionality).